- Educate current IIOP students about all areas of research in O&P and rehabilitation

 - Encourage and support networking between IIOP students and alumni

-- Support people with limb differences including, but not limited to, veterans, amputees, and people living with disabilities
+- Support people with limb differences including, but not limited to, veterans, p, and people living with disabilities

 - Advocate unity within the O&P community